alex-wap/subdomains/README.md

 ---

 ## 7. Congratulations!
 We're done!

-Test out your domain and subdomains.
+Note: It may take some time for subdomains to propagate (up to 24 hours).
+Be sure to test out the domain and subdomains.